Produce Update – 15/11/2017

 Stone fruit: Yellow flesh peaches and white flesh nectarines are the pick of what is available.
 Apricots have just started and we are seeing the first plums come through as well.
-Cherries are improving, but all growing regions have received rain this week.
+Donut peaches are also available.

 NOT SO GOOD NEWS:

-Avocados: Hass avocados are up in price, Queensland / NSW season is finished and we are into Western Australian.
+Avocados: Hass avocados are up in price, Queensland / NSW season is pretty much finished and we are into Western Australian.
 Prices will continue to rise through the summer due to high demand until new season Queensland fruit starts in February.
-Bulk avos are a cheaper option – we will have some good fruit in by the end of the week.

 Heirloom toms: Fassifern Valley heirlooms are finished up for the season.
 Medley Mix are the substitute until next season.
 Large mixed heirloom toms are very short supplied as well, large kumato is the best substitute.

-Radicchio: Supply will be very low again this week
+Radicchio: Supply will be very low this week

 Figs: Only hot house figs are available and supply is limited – the price is high– avoid if possible.
 Better quantity should be on by next week when we expect prices to start falling.